Knew Health • September 2, 2022

 Cholesterol is a waxy, fat-like substance that's found in your bloodstream and cells.
 Your liver naturally produces cholesterol, but it can also be found in animal-derived foods, such as meat, eggs, and dairy products.[1]

-Despite its reputation, cholesterol isn’t inherently bad.
+Despite its reputation, cholesterol isn't inherently bad.
 Your body requires some cholesterol to build cells, support digestion, and produce hormones.
-Cholesterol becomes a problem when you have too much in your blood (more on this shortly).
+Cholesterol becomes a concern when you have too much in your blood (more on this shortly).

 Cholesterol doesn't dissolve in water, so it's unable to travel through the bloodstream on its own.
 To help transport cholesterol through the bloodstream, the liver produces lipoproteins—particles made from fat and protein.[2]